Justice Dept. closes Emmett Till investigation without filing charges

 Federal authorities reopened the case three years ago, after a new book quoted Bryant denying that Till had made any advances.
+In theory, that could have meant she lied in decades-old court proceedings.
+But Justice Department officials said Monday that when the FBI questioned Bryant about those alleged statements to the book’s author, she said she did not make them, and the author’s interview tape and transcripts do not show her making such statements.

-Till was kidnapped Aug.
+Till was kidnapped on Aug.
 28, 1955, tortured and shot.
 His mangled body was found days later in the Tallahatchie River and taken to Chicago for burial.
 Thousands waited in line to bear witness.

 Photographs of Till’s corpse — which at his mother’s insistence was kept in an open coffin for the world to see — became some of the most consequential images of racial violence against African Americans.

-Justice Department officials met Monday with members of Till’s family to inform them of the decision to close the case, according to people familiar with the matter, who spoke on the condition of anonymity in advance of a public announcement expected later in the day.
+Justice Department officials met Monday with members of Till’s family to inform them of the decision to close the case.

+A 2017 book, “The Blood of Emmett Till,” by historian Timothy Tyson, includes the first-known interview with Bryant.

-“That part’s not true,” Bryant, now in her late 80s, is quoted as saying.
+“That part’s not true,” Tyson quotes Bryant, now in her late 80s, as saying.
 “Nothing that boy did could ever justify what happened to him.”

 The release of the book reignited interest in Till’s case, which put a harsh national spotlight on racial violence in the postwar era.
 The book also spurred speculation about whether Bryant — now known as Carolyn Donham — could face charges.

-Tyson, who said he talked to Donham during two interviews in 2008 and finished writing the book eight years later, said someone from the FBI contacted him a few months after his book was published.
+The professor, who interviewed Donham in 2008 and finished writing the book eight years later, has said that someone from the FBI contacted him a few months after his book was published.
 Tyson said he gave the FBI agent “everything he wanted to see,” and his research materials were subpoenaed.

 But the author has said he was skeptical the investigation would lead to any criminal charges.